Welcome to Rockwood!

 Safe and Caring Schools

 The health and safety of our students, staff members and our entire community will always be a top priority in Rockwood.
 To help ensure the safety and security of our school communities, we recognize the importance of continually collaborating with emergency management officials to ensure best practices are implemented for school safety; reviewing and evaluating the district's comprehensive safety plan; and providing professional learning on safety for staff at all levels.
-This includes districtwide options-based response training so that staff members are prepared to lockdown, barricade and evacuate students to a safe location outside the school building during an intruder alert.
+This includes districtwide options-based response so that staff members are prepared to lockdown, barricade and evacuate students to a safe location outside the school building during an intruder alert.

 21